 Framework.
-We implement Runespoor prototype as Figure 3.
-We build video frames and control messages transmission with § V-A Runespoor handles tail accuracy.
-ASR improves 50% to ZeroMO between edge and cloud, and DL inference with PyTorch at the cloud.
-To achieve real-time video analytics, we use per-frame inference [40], and implement CV and encoding § V-B For the traditional goal, ASR reduces bandwidth consumpoperations with OpenCV.
-Multiple ASR models are loaded via Flask at the cloud for different resolutions of received § V-C During online operation, CAC instantly reacts to the harddata.
+We implement the end-to-end Runespoor prototype as Figure 3.
+We build video frames and control messages transmission with ZeroMQ [47] between edge and cloud, and DL inference with PyTorch [30] at the cloud.
+To achieve real-time video analytics, we use per-frame inference [48], and implement CV and encoding operations (e.g., downsampling) with OpenCV.
+Multiple ASR models are loaded via Flask at the cloud for different resolutions of received data.
 ASR models are not memory-consuming comparing with DL inference models.
-We build two applications which are widely used in real-world autonomous systems [41]: semantic segmentation and object detection.
+We build two applications which are widely used in real-world autonomous systems [49]: semantic segmentation and object detection.

 Dataset.
-We implement semantic segmentation on urban road driving dataset Cityscapes [24], and object detection on droneview dataset VisDrone2019 [42].
+We implement semantic segmentation on the urban road driving dataset Cityscapes [27], and object detection on the drone-view dataset VisDrone2019 [50].
+They are both scene understanding tasks for real-world autonomous robotics applications [49] and demand accuracy performance.

-Cityscapes dataset consists of 8-bit RGB video frames in 2048×1024 resolution and a 17 fps frame rate, which are captured by the front camera of vehicles.
+Cityscapes dataset consists of 8-bit RGB video frames in 2048×1024 resolution and a 17 fps frame rate, which are captured by the front camera of vehicles driving in the cities.
 It contains 2975 training frames, 500 validation frames, and more unlabeled video clips which are used in ASR training and CAC evaluation.

-VisDrone2019 dataset consists of frames collected by drones, mostly in cities, and the resolution is up to 2000×1500.
+VisDrone2019 image dataset consists of frames collected by drones, mostly in cities, and the resolution is up to 2000×1500.
 We use 1000 high-quality frames with a minimum resolution of 1920×1080 to provide high inference accuracy, especially for small objects.
 They are split into 700 and 300 images for ASR training and object detection evaluation, respectively.

-To evaluate DL inference accuracy, we use standard metrics: intersection over union (IoU) for semantic segmentation, and average precision (AP) for object detection.
+To evaluate the DL inference accuracy, we use standard metrics: intersection over union (IoU) for semantic segmentation, and average precision (AP) for object detection.
+Regarding the bandwidth constraints, CAC adaptively sends compressed video frames, and ASR processes the frames for inference.
+The video knobs include resolution, frame rate, and encoding quality.

 Training ASR and CAC.
-We implement ASR with PyTorch based on CARN [26], which is an efficient SR architecture.
-To train the base SR models (§ III-A), we use the training datasets plus unlabeled frames.
-The base training uses the default L1 loss function.
-After the base training, we get a set of SR models as a strong baseline of NAS [25].
+We implement ASR with Py-Torch [30] based on CARN [29], which is an efficient SR architecture.
+The base ASR model (CARN) is not exclusive.
+To train the base SR models (§ 3.1), we use the training datasets plus unlabeled frames.
+The base training uses standard techniques including image patches ( $64\times64$ ) by randomly cropping and flipping, and the default L1 loss function to evaluate the difference between post-SR and HR images.
+After the base training, we get a set of SR models as a strong baseline of NAS [28] for the trade-off between bandwidth consumption and overall accuracy.

 We use SwiftNet [2] and YOLOv3 [1] to implement our analytics-aware training for semantic segmentation and object detection, respectively.
-They both consume high-resolution data to achieve state-of-the-art inference accuracy in real-time (§ V-C).
-We use the model weights provided by authoritative implementations [43], [43] which are pre-trained on the target datasets.
+The CV models are also not exclusive.
+We choose these two because they both consume high-resolution data to achieve state-of-the-art inference accuracy in real-time (§ 5.3).
+We use the model weights provided by authoritative implementations [51], [52] which are pre-trained on the target datasets.
 They will not be modified in ASR training.

-SwiftNet takes 2048×1024 input, and YOLOv3 takes 832×832, to exploit high-resolution data.
-To train ASR with the analytics-aware loss function (Equation 2), we set $\alpha$ and $\beta$ to 0.95/0.05 and 0.9/0.1 through experiments.
+The input to SwiftNet is in 2048×1024, and YOLOv3 input is set to 832×832 to exploit the high-resolution data.
+To train ASR with the analytics-aware loss function (Equation 3), we set $\alpha$ and $\beta$ to 0.95/0.05 and 0.9/0.1 through experiments.
 For semantic segmentation, we use cross entropy as the analytics loss $l_a$ .
-For object detection, $l_a$ uses cross entropy and focal loss, which calculates the classification and bounding-box location error.
+For object detection, the analytics loss $l_a$ includes cross entropy and focal loss [53], which calculates the classification and bounding-box location error.